freegish/freegish/README.markdown

 ## Compiling

-To build the game open powershell in the directory in which Freegish is cloned then simply issue:
+To build the game open PowerShell in the directory in which Freegish is cloned then simply issue:

     mkdir build
     cd build